CSLC-Portal/UNO-CSLC-Ticket-Portal/README.md

 The application is currently a work in progress.
 The following is a list of currently existing features in the application:

- - Temporary form for submitting a ticket as a guest.
+ - Temporary form for submitting a ticket.
  - Temporary 'view-tickets' page that shows submitted tickets.
+ - Home page that asks to login or shows username when logged in.
+ - Login management; only authenticated users can view certain pages.
+   - Unauthenticated users will be redirected to microsoft OAuth sign-in.

 Still working on:

  - Front-end for home, view-tickets, and create-ticket pages
- - Backend for view-tickets
  - Testing microsoft authentication for remote server (with HTTPS connection)
  - Creating automated unit tests for selenium
  - Automatic deployment to Azure Dynamic Web Apps